-Some of the most pedestrian-friendly states in the US include New York, California, and Massachusetts, which have high walk scores and a culture that values active transportation.
+Some of the most pedestrian-friendly states in the US include New York, California, and Massachusetts.

 What are the most pedestrian-friendly cities in the US?

-Some of the most pedestrian-friendly cities in the US include New York City, San Francisco, and Boston, with high walk scores and extensive public transportation systems that make it easy for residents and visitors to get around without a car.
+Some of the most pedestrian-friendly cities in the US include Washington DC, New York City, San Francisco, Seattle, and Boston.

-What is the best walking city in the US?
+What is the most walkable city in the US?

 At the time of writing, the best walking city in the US is San Francisco, which pips New York by a single point.
 However, thanks to our ever-changing urban environments, this isn’t set in stone.